If you are looking for an exquisite and scarce species, Anthurium Dorayaki is for you.

 - The stem cutting will begin to produce new roots within a few weeks.

-- Then, transplant the cutting into a potting mix using the techniques described above.
+- Then, transplant the cutting into a potting mix using the abovementioned techniques.

 Also, watch the video for more information,